amida-tech/recruitment-registry/api/docs/api.md

 ### SAGE
 <a name="sage"/>

-This section describes how [Sage](http://sagebase.org/platforms/governance/participant-centered-consent-toolkit/) is covered in this API.
+This section describes how [Sage](http://sagebase.org/platforms/governance/participant-centered-consent-toolkit/) is supported in this API.